I traced $1 from a US bank account to USDC on-chain: same architecture as the €1 journey, different legal foundations underneath every layer.

-In this presentation, which I delivered at the Bank of England, I explore stablecoins beyond narrow banking – and what it would take to reconnect money and credit onchain.
+Presentation in which I explore stablecoins beyond narrow banking - and what it would take to reconnect money and credit onchain

 Stablecoins appear easy to monetise.
 They are not.
 This note looks at the few models that can scale sustainably.